ngecom/ngbilling/README.md

     * Logout from postgres by entering \q and Run the below command and enter the password 'ngbillingbase' psql -U ngbillingbase -d ngbillingbase < \home\rakesh\ngbillingbase\sqls\ngbillingbase.sql
     * Above script will load all required tables to database.

+   # Login to NGBilling
+    * Go to the browser and type localhost:8080/ngbilling
+    * Login with username and Password admin/ngAdmin123$